Commutative exact algebras and modular tensor categories: Preliminaries

 \section{Preliminaries}

 Given a category $\C$, we write $\C^{\op}$ to denote the opposite category of $\C$.
-We will work over a (not necessarily algebraically closed) field $\kk$ and denote by $\Vect$ the category of finite dimensional $\kk$-vector spaces.
+We will work over a (not necessarily algebraically closed) field $\kk$ and denote by $\Vect$ the category of finite-dimensional $\kk$-vector spaces.